intelease/intelease-box-skill/README.md

 ### Who might find this skill useful?

-The people that would find this skill most helpful would be lawyers, paralegals, or executives at companies with large amounts of legal documents to review.
+The people that would find this skill most helpful would be lawyers, paralegals, or companies with substantial legal documents to review.
-Such institutions can include law firms, REITS, government offices, etc.
+Such institutions include law firms, REITS, government offices, large companies, etc.

 However, anyone with legal documents stored in Box can use this skill.
 Purchasing a house?
 Quickly get a summary of the associated legal documents without spending thousands in legal fees.

-### How can I get the InteLease access token?

-InteLease does not offer a public API, so please reach out to InteLease for partnership.
-You can email us directly at <info@intelease.com>.

 ### What actionable insights does this skill provide for my documents?

-The first card InteLease provides is titled "InteLease Metadata", which shows the Box user at least the InteLease abstraction link where the user can interactively review this document's summary himself.
+The first Skill card provided is titled "InteLease Metadata"; it shows the Box user the abstraction link where the user can interactively review this document's summary himself.
-The rest of the cards are based on the user's own choice on InteLease of the provisions he wants on his summary form.
+The rest of the cards are based on the user's own choice on InteLease of the provisions he wants extracted on his summary form.
 The user can choose from common existing forms, or create own custom form from hundreds of existing or new provisions.